mykelalvis/FATESRD/fate-srd.com/three-rocketeers/No-SKILL Swashbuckling.md

 - Attacks harm your opponent.
 - Defense prevents harm.
-- [[create advantage]] changes the story for someone's benefit by introducing new aspects into play.
+- [[Create Advantage]] changes the story for someone's benefit by introducing new aspects into play.
 - Overcome removes some obstacle, often an aspect, that stands in the way.

 What action is being taken should be clearly stated before the dice are picked up or skill bonuses are tallied.